 FMLA/CFRA Quiz »

-Use this quiz to help you understand some of the specifics of how an employee's time off may relate to the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).
+Use this quiz to help you understand the specifics of how an employee's time off may relate to the Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA).

 How To: Manage Family and Medical Leave »

-In some circumstances, an employee may request leave for family and medical reasons.
+In certain circumstances, an employee may request leave for family and medical reasons.
 The federal Family and Medical Leave Act (FMLA) and the California Family Rights Act (CFRA) entitle eligible employees to unpaid, job protected leave under defined circumstances.
-If you employ 50 or more employees, you are covered by FMLA.
-If you employ five or more employees, you are covered by CFRA.
+If you employ 50 or more employees, you are covered by the FMLA.
+If you employ five or more employees, you are covered by the CFRA.

 Benefits During Leaves of Absence »